 How much of that dream was real?
 How much of it can be real when that coconut was probably grown in India and the royal beach chair likely imported from China?
 Not to fear.
 The dream is real.
 The paradise is there.
 But even dreams like this can be forgotten, and so tradition dictates the need for mementos.
 These precious testimonials to your very real dream bind together memory and emotion of your life in paradise.
 A memory worth its mental weight in gold.
 However, at times, it is fool's gold; that Hawaiian shirt you bought in Honolulu was made in the Philippines or--god forbid--made in China.
 Your golden memories of Hawai'i are lost because the memento does not testify.
 It is important to have a keepsake made in Hawaii to bring back the paradise.
 Finding these 'Made-in-Hawaii" items can be like finding the hay in the needle stack.
 It is as painful as it sounds to find that hay to bring home.

 The Ninth Isle is the place for memories to be remembered, where you can revisit your cloud nine adventures with full confidence that everything you see is made in and on Hawaii by the Hawaiians who happily share their culture.
 Minus the human sacrifices.
-The carnivorous volcano is either dormant or floral-vores now anyways.
-While on the Ninth Isle, we guarantee you safety from carnivorous and floral-vorous volcanoes, while guaranteeing the authenticity of Hawaii by collecting the real items of the eight islands.
+While on the Ninth Isle, we guarantee you safety from carnivorous and flora-vorous volcanoes, while guaranteeing the authenticity of Hawaii by collecting the real items of the eight islands.